 - Contact your credit card issuer about anything suspicious.

 The rule of thumb is to inform your card issuer about any suspicious activity as soon as you possibly can.
-If it’s an unauthorized charge from a merchant you’ve done business with, they may advise you to resolve it directly.
-However, where it’s fraudulent or when it’s not possible to reverse the transaction via the merchant, your credit card issuer will launch an investigation and guide you through the resolution process.
+If the problem is an unauthorized charge from a merchant you’ve done business with, they may advise you to resolve it directly.
+However, if it’s fraudulent or not possible for the merchant to reverse the transaction, your credit card issuer will launch an investigation and guide you through the resolution process.

 Unauthorized transactions are payments made by someone else using your credit card account without your approval or knowledge.
-There are two ways this can happen:
+There are 2 ways this can happen: